v2sCollections/City-of-Dreams/README.md

 \
 The only choice you don't have is the Custom one-off body by the talented Hyst.
 The collection has a huge number of clothing options that are all built around this amazing 4k sculpted body.
 This body may not be for everyone so we have you covered you can check out our [City of Dreams (lite)](https://next.nexusmods.com/cyberpunk2077/collections/ayfbwl?utm_source=copy\&utm_medium=social\&utm_campaign=share_collection) version if you would like to include your own clothing and custom body.

-And thats it choom I hope to see you in Night City but now its time for me to Delta.
+And that's it choom I hope to see you in Night City but now it's time for me to Delta.
 </details>

 This isn't just a mod list we have slapped together this is a whole new world of **cyberpunk 2077** with hundreds of hours spent building, configuring, modding, and testing to create the best cyberpunk experience possible.